This round is also popular with bikers, given that the three elements of the route are all official bridleways.

 If done clockwise, the first part is a normal ascent of Snowdon on the Llanberis Path.

-The second part is a descent on the Snowdon Ranger Path to within nearly a mile of the bottom of this path, where a signed path leads off through Bwlch Maesgwm.
+The second part is a descent on the Snowdon Ranger Path to within nearly a mile of the bottom of this path, where a signed path leads off up to Bwlch Maesgwm.

 The last part is along Maesgwm, a good route colloquially known to some as Telegraph Valley (there used to be telegraph poles along this route).